jarkkokovala/distsys19/project3/README.md

 * The second part describes the alarm on/off operation.
 Similar to back light alarm can fire from any watch state and it's independent from main watch functionality.
 * The third part describes the main watch operations: time, chrono and alarm display modes and time and alarm edit modes.

 The topLeftPressed event is not displayed in the chart since it has no functionality attached to it.
-Releasing the top left button alternates between chrono and time display mode.
-Pressing the button does nothing.
+Pushing the top left button  alternates between chrono and time display mode.
+This functionality attached to the topLeftReleased event.

 ![Digital watch](./digital_watch.png)